The Veeam Backup for AWS infrastructure includes the following components:

 AWS Region to which an EC2 instance is restored

-AWS Region to which EC2 instance volumes are restored
+AWS Region to which the volumes of a processed EC2 instance are restored

 File-level restore from cloud-native snapshots or snapshot replicas